Step 1 - What is a California LLC?

 You can also use an appropriate entity, such as a subordinate LCC, as Manager of your LLC, which provides another level of protection.
 Using an asset-protection entity ensures that none of the individuals are exposed to liability.
 This way you are able to protect the LLC and protect the manager together.

-8. Start by getting a Taxpayer ID or Employer Identification Number (EIN) for your LLC
+Step 8 - Start by getting a taxpayer ID or employer identification number for your LLC

 If your LLC has employees or is not treated as a disregarded entity, then it must obtain a taxpayer ID number by submitting Form SS-4 Application to the IRS, to get an EIN.
 All of the LLCs, other business entities, and even some trusts whose own interest in the LLC must have a taxpayer ID number.

 For an LLC, you can liken an EIN to a company’s social security number.

 Step 9 - File a tax return for your California LLC

 Because your LLC can be taxed in a variety of ways (disregarded entity, partnership, S-Corporation, C-Corporation), it is important to discuss the applicable required tax returns and filing deadlines with your attorney or your CPA.